alongchamps/rack-root/docs.md

 The backend for this app will be powered by FastAPI.
 Essential packages will be installed via requirements.txt.

 ## Testing
-I'm using pytest to run the tests for the backend which should allow me to develop more quickly later.
-My intention is that for every API endpoint, I have a test of some kind that will cover that code.
-Code coverage might get to 100%, but we'll see.
+I'm using pytest to run the tests for the backend which has already helped me with some refactoring/redesign efforts I discovered as I went along.

-In my `pytest.ini` file, I have one directive and that's to set an environmental variable for the databse file name.
-Since I'm only using a local sqlite database file for this app, I set the environment variable `DATABASE_URL` to be `nonproduction.db` for testing.
-When I am running via pytest, I drop every piece of data to 'reset' the database without totally deleting and recreating it.
+In my `pytest.ini` file, I have one directive and that's to set an environmental variable for the databse connection string.
+Since I'm using a container for my database, when I'm developing this locally I will use a container I have running in Docker on my local machine with a particular port.
+When I run this with my "production" data, I look for the environment variable `DATABASE_URL` being set.
+If that is not set, it will default to `postgresql+psycopg2://postgres:postgres-fastapi@localhost:5432/postgres`.

-I came about this solution since I can use calls like `os.getenv("DATABASE_URL", "sqlite:///./backend/production.db")` in order to find out what database file I'm using.

 The pytest command I run looks like this and you can see where I'm importing the pytest.ini file: